 10.20.30.40 is blocked.
 It won't ever be seen by the "allow 22 in" rule at all.
 If the allow rule had a "regular" number like 00420, the bad traffic would be let in and never blocked (because 00420 is less than 01000 and "first match wins").

-A nice feature of the updated version is that now when sshguard starts up all the addresses in the blacklist are added to the table and are available to block incoming offenders without delay.
-The blacklist is cumulative and retained between sessions.
+A nice feature of the updated version is that now when sshguard starts up all the addresses in the block list are added to the table and are available to block incoming offenders without delay.
+The block list is cumulative and retained between sessions.

 At this point it's probably sensible to show a complete

 sshguard.
 The comments should make it pretty easy to follow the rule logic: